 (2) whether the plaintiff and the defendant had a long-standing business or personal relationship, or a relationship in which the defendant owed a duty to the plaintiff to not interfere with or adversely affect the plaintiff’s interests;

 (3) whether the plaintiff ignored or refused to investigate the circumstances surrounding the transaction;

 (4) whether the plaintiff disregarded risks so obvious that they should have been known or risks so great as to make it highly probable that harm would follow;

-(5) whether what the defendant misrepresented or concealed suggests that [he] [she] [it] had knowledge of the fraud;
+(5) whether the defendant concealed the fraud;

 (6) whether the plaintiff had access to the relevant material information;

 (7) whether the misrepresentation was general or specific;

 (8) whether the plaintiff initiated or sought to expedite the transaction;